Want to save this recipe?

 How do I ensure my cookies have the perfect texture?

 The key is in the chilling process.
-Chilling the dough solidifies the fat, which helps in achieving that desirable combination of a crisp edge and a chewy center.
+Chilling the dough solidifies the fat, which helps achieve the desirable combination of a crisp edge and a chewy center.

-Chilling the dough is an essential step for more than one reason.
-It also helps the flavors blend together.
+Chilling the dough is an essential step for several reasons.
+It also helps the flavors blend.
 This is a step that is too important to skip, even if it’s just for 1 hour.
 Patience pays off!

 Can I make the sugar cookie dough ahead of time?

 Yes!
 This dough is supposed to chill in the fridge for at least 1-3 hours.
-But, because this cookie dough is made with baking powder it can be left in the fridge for up to 3 days.
-Baking powder is unique in the fact that it has 2 chemical reactions, once when it’s mixed into the dough and a second time when placed in heat.
+But, because this cookie dough is made with baking powder, it can be left in the refrigerator for up to 3 days.
+Baking powder is unique in that it undergoes two chemical reactions: one when it’s mixed into the dough and a second when it’s placed in heat.
 That means, even after 3 days in the fridge, your cookies will still rise in the heat of the oven.

 Can I make these sugar cookies vegan or gluten-free?

 Yes, you can substitute the butter with a plant-based alternative and use gluten-free flour.
-However, keep in mind that this may slightly alter the texture and flavor.
+However, please note that this may slightly alter the texture and flavor.

 Do you have to cream your butter & sugar when making sugar cookies?

 Yes!
-Creaming your butter and sugar is an important step in all cookie making.
-The reason why this is so important is because it’s a part of the rising process.
-When you cream your sugar and butter properly it will trap tiny air bubbles into your dough, which make your cookies puff up when baked.
+Creaming your butter and sugar is an essential step in all cookie-making.
+The reason this is so important is that it’s a part of the rising process.
+When you cream your sugar and butter properly, it traps tiny air bubbles in your dough, which causes your cookies to puff up when baked.

 Creaming is the only time in the mixing process when you want to turn your mixer on high and beat for 2 minutes.
-After you have creamed the butter and sugar the rest of the ingredients should be slowly stirred in, just until the ingredients combine.
-You must be extra careful to not over-mix the batter when you add in your protein (eggs) and gluten (flour) or it will ruin the texture completely.
+After you have creamed the butter and sugar, the remaining ingredients should be slowly stirred in, just until they are combined.
+You must be extra careful not to overmix the batter when adding protein (eggs) and gluten (flour), as this can completely ruin the texture.

 Here is a visual example of what creamed butter and sugar will look like: